proxmox/proxmox-backup/docs/backup-client.rst

   # proxmox-backup-client snapshot protected update <snapshot> true

-This will set the protected flag on the snapshot and prevent pruning or manual deletion of this snapshot untilt he flag is removed again with:
+This will set the protected flag on the snapshot and prevent pruning or manual deletion of this snapshot until the flag is removed again with:

 .. code-block:: console

   # proxmox-backup-client snapshot protected update <snapshot> false

-When a group is with a protected snapshot is deleted, only the non-protected ones are removed and the group will remain.
+When a group with a protected snapshot is deleted, only the non-protected ones are removed, and the rest will remain.

 .. note:: This flag will not be synced when using pull or sync jobs.
-If you want to protect a synced snapshot, you have to manually to this again on the target backup server.
+If you want to protect a synced snapshot, you have to do this again manually on the target backup server.

 .. _client_garbage-collection: